julienfouilhe/automate-gate-opening/README.md

 ![Carplay with garage door open button](./readme_assets/car_play.jpeg)

-Obviously I couldn't change the hardware, I'm just a tenant, but the door could already be opened remotely, so I figured I could just copy the signal it was sending, and send it back.
+Obviously I couldn't mess with the garage electronics or change the hardware, I'm just a tenant, but the door could already be opened remotely, so I figured I could just copy the signal it was sending, and send it back.

+⚠️ If you are the owner of the garage door or you're allowed to mess with it, there are cheap and easy to install modules such as the [Meross Smart Wi-Fi Garage Opener](https://www.meross.com/Detail/29/Smart%20Wi-Fi%20Garage%20Door%20Opener)

 Note that my garage door uses a very simple system, and that my process may not work for your garage.

-I did it.
-Took me some time to understand how to do just that, but hopefully this document will help people trying to achieve the same thing.
+It took me some time to understand how to do just that, but hopefully this document will help people trying to achieve the same thing.

-Here's a graph of my setup, you can have something simpler, but I already had a home server (NUC) so I setup some things on that instead of on the Raspberry PI.
+Here's a graph of my setup, you can have something simpler, but I already had a home server (NUC) so I setup some things on that instead of on the Raspberry Pi.
-My setup requires the Raspberry PI to be connected to your local network (not necessarily to the internet though).
+My setup requires the Raspberry Pi to be connected to your local network (not necessarily to the internet though).
 You can use an Arduino but you'll need to adapt the Python script that sends the signal.

 ![Graph](./readme_assets/archi_graph.jpeg)